Was the Virgin Birth Truly Necessary?

 • Who do you say I am?

-Jesus identity is the most important question that any of us must answer.
+The question of Jesus’ identity is the most important one in our lives.
 How we answer that question will determine how we live.

-If our answer regarding Jesus’ identity does not make a difference in our lives, we can know for sure that we do not yet know Jesus as the Bible presents him – the Risen Lord of Lords and King of Kings.
+If our answer regarding Jesus’ identity does not make a practical difference in our lives, we can know for sure that we do not yet know him as the Bible presents him – the Risen Lord of Lords and King of Kings.

 The proper and expected response made by those who wake up to who Jesus truly is will be to lay down all previous plans and dreams in order follow him wherever he may lead.